lifeasawalrus/cse15l-lab-reports/lab-report-5-week-9-10.md

 ## Code Trace:
 Let's walk through what happened on example 2.

+Line 4 sets a string parameter CP to the classpath that will be used for this assignment.

+Line 6 recursively removes all files and data stored from the previous grading instance (if available).

-The first command with output is line 7.
-This line produces standard error output that simply gives feedback on the git clone process.
+Line 7 produces standard error output that simply gives feedback on the git clone process.
 All of this output is redirected to a file called `trash.txt` in order to clean up the output printed to the screen.
 Return code zero.

-Next we have the first `if` statement.
+Next we have the first `if` statement at line 9.
 This line checks to see if student's ListExamples.java file was submitted properly.
 In this case, it did not, so we enter line 10.

 The command at line 10 sends an error message through standard